Frequently Asked Questions

 Can more than one team member be riding at the same time?

 Yes, if you so desire.
 Many teams do this to provide their riders someone to work with and talk to, and it should go unsaid, but all riders must pay, be registered, and have signed the waivers.
 Even if they are only riding for a short distance.
 Again, all riders must pay, be registered, and have signed the waivers.

 Does my entire team need to be present to register?

 No. The team captain is responsible for registering the team and paying the registration fee.
 He or she will can then employ whatever means necessary to receive payment from the team members.
 Pay them early or this part can get ugly.

 Is there food support along the course?

-This is team supported event.
-We will provide a goody bag at check in, and give some good recommendations for food along the way.
-You know what you like, and what works for you.
+This is a team-supported event.
+We will provide a goody bag at check in and give some good recommendations for food along the way.
+You know what you like and what works for you.
 We don’t want to guess.

 How do I know what time my team will start?

 Start Time will be assigned, posted, and emailed out shortly after registration closes.